Instructors: Prof. Stuart McGill &

 Dr. Stu McGill

-Dr. Stuart M. McGill was a professor of spine biomechanics at the University of Waterloo (Waterloo, ON, Canada) for 32 years.
+Prof. Stuart M. McGill was a professor of spine biomechanics at the University of Waterloo (Waterloo, ON, Canada) for 32 years.
 He continues as a consultant where his advice is often sought by governments, corporations, legal experts and elite athletes and teams from around the world.
 Difficult back cases are regularly referred to him for consultation.

-Dr Ed Cambridge
+Dr. Ed Cambridge

-Dr Cambridge has studied with Professor McGill for the past 6 years while completing his PhD.
+Dr. Cambridge has studied with Professor McGill for the past 6 years while completing his PhD.
 His thesis is entitled “Hip & Spine Mechanics – Understanding the linkage from several perspectives from injury mechanisms to rehabilitation”.
 This work is focused on understanding this relationship through both normal and injury mechanics of the linkage and is comprise of a combination of biomechanical modelling and experimental research.